aman-17/grpo-faster/README.md

 Group Relative Policy Optimization (GRPO) is a reinforcement learning algorithm used to fine-tune LLMs.

-In this assignment, you're given a simulated GRPO training loop with a working but unoptimized baseline implementation.
-Your goal is to implement a more efficient async pipeline that improves throughput.

 ## Rollouts

 Each rollout is a single unit of work that flows through three stages: